Choum28/Recalbox-Clcd/README.md

-# Recalbox-Clcd
+# Recalbox-CLCD

-Scrolling informations for Recalbox v4.x or more using 16x2 CLCD on raspberry pi.
+Scrolling informations for Recalbox v4.x or later using 16x2 CLCD on Raspberry Pi.

 ![ ](http://i.imgur.com/CGAyTAlm.jpg)

 ## About

 Small script written in Python for Recalbox project <http://recalbox.com/>
-running on Raspberry Pi 2,3, which displays all necessary info on a 16x2 CLCD display **You must scrap your rom to make this script work correctly when playing.**
+running on Raspberry Pi 2,3, which displays all necessary info on a 16x2 CLCD display.
+**You must scrape your rom to make this script work correctly when playing.**

 ## Credits